duvelmandice/vault/docs/dungeon23-resources.md

-## This Document has moved to http://duvelmandice.github.io
+## This Document has upgraded & moved to http://duvelmandice.github.io

 # dungeon23-resources